raizen74/aws-sysops/README.md

 - Access each block before putting the volume into production.
 This process is called initialization (formerly known as **pre-warming**).
 - Enable fast snapshot to restore on a snapshot to ensure that the EBS volumes created from it are fully-initialized at creation and instantly deliver all of their provisioned performance.

+`EBS Fast Snapshot Restore`: Everytime you access a block of data from EBS for the first time, it is pulled from s3 -> latency.
+Solution:
+- use `dd` or `fio` command on ec2
+- Enable FSR

+**EBS resizing**.
+You only can **increase EBS volumes**.
+You do not need to detach a volume to take a snapshot but recommended to avoid inconsistencies:
+- size (any type)
+- IOPS (only io1)

+`Amazon Data Lifecycle Manager`: Automates EBS and EBS-backed AMIs snapshots.

+**Recycle bin for EBS Snapshots** -> Retention 1 day - 1 year

+**EBS snapshot archive**: 24-72h to restore, 70% cheaper
 ## EFS
 There are two throughput modes to choose from for your file system, `Bursting Throughput` and `Provisioned Throughput`: